SamG-H/real-recipes/README.md

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/SamG-H/fruit-cli-gem.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
 ## License
-  The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+  This web app is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).